-The Idap option enables you to access digital certificates in an LDAP directory.
+The 1dap option enables you to access digital certificates in a Lightweight Directory Access Protocol (LDAP) directory.

 To access certificate stores in directories requires SecureZIP Enterprise.
-SecureZIP accesses certificates in directory stores by making Lightweight Directory Access Protocol (LDAP)-based queries to the target directories.
+SecureZIP accesses certificates in directory stores by making LDAP-based queries to the target directories.

 Ordinarily, when you use the recipient option to do certificate-based encryption, SecureZIP looks for certificates only in your system's local certificate stores.
-The Idap option enables you to point SecureZIP to an LDAP directory instead.
-With the Idap option, SecureZIP searches the specified LDAP directory first and only looks in local stores if it does not find the certificate it is seeking on an LDAP server.
+The ldap option enables you to point SecureZIP to an LDAP directory instead.
+With the ldap option, SecureZIP searches the specified LDAP directory first and only looks in local stores if it does not find the certificate it is seeking on an LDAP server.

-You can use the Idap option multiple times to specify multiple LDAP directories to search.
+You can use the 1dap option multiple times to specify multiple LDAP directories to search.
 Directories are searched in the order listed.
 If SecureZIP is unable to connect to a directory, SecureZIP issues a warning and tries the next directory.